 - There should always be crumpled newspaper or other packaging material between the heat pack and animal bag/container.

 - Heat packs require oxygen to work.
 Airholes (two ¼” holes at each end of the box, four total) are critical to allow enough oxygen to reach both the pack and the animal.

 - The heat pack should never be placed under an animal bag/container, as it will likely result in a DOA.

-- The heat pack should be taped securely to the underside of the insulated foam lid.
+- The heat pack should be taped securely (do not rely on the adhesive back) to the underside of the insulated foam lid.
 DO NOT cover the red stripe with tape!

 - Failure to comply with the above points will INVALIDATE Live Arrival Insurance.

 - Lastly, we do not recommend heat pack use in any box smaller than the 12x9x6.
 If you need a heat pack with your shipment, you should use the 12x9x6 box or larger.

 Note: New heat packs are soft and feel like loose powder.
 Used heat packs are hard.
 If your heat pack is hard, it has been compromised.
 Use a different one.

 WARNING: The following non-compliance of heat-pack usage will INVALIDATE any Live Arrival Insurance purchased:

 - Using hand-warmers, foot-warmers, or any heat pack with a less-than 40 hour duration.